-* Interdisciplinary majors.
-Not offered as minors.
-Only offered as majors.
+*Interdisciplinary major.
+Not offered as minor.
+Only offered as major.
 No minor combination possible.

 The internet revolution has brought about radical changes in the way we lead our lives.
 The digital tsunami has inundated us with information from sources as diverse as biology, sensors, video streams, medical images, consumer behaviour, internet search and has led to unique insights and increased outcomes in the quality of life.
 The data revolution has been made possible by increasing computing speeds facilitated by advances in efficient computational algorithms for timely processing and analysis.
 Data continues to be created at an exponential pace and its complexity continues to increase.
 The traditional methods of data analysis such as Mathematics and Statistics cannot handle this deluge of information which has necessitated the genesis of an interdisciplinary field to tackle the emerging challenges.
 This field, broadly labelled Data Science, is broadly an amalgamation of Mathematics, Statistics, Applied Sciences, and Computer Science and draws from them an appreciation and practical utility of mathematical, computational, and scientific principles to understand and solve problems of practical interest.